jcawley5/kyma-local-dev/readme.md

 For correct resolution of the service a DNS entry in your hosts file will need to be added

 `127.0.0.1 3afe958e-6603-45f1-bdbb-789a676b5fa9.localhost`

+## Building the deployment.yaml locally

+To build the deployment.yaml for a single function locally run within the project root

+`FUNCTIONDIR=examplefn npm run deploymentYaml`

+this will generate the file `deployment_<FUNCTIONDIR>.yaml` and save it into the `build/deployements` folder.

 ## Deployment via git action.